 1.)
 When in doubt, preserve.
 Collect and preserve potential digital evidence when you become aware of an incident.
 This can include social media content, text messages, and internal school emails.
 Be mindful that certain electronically stored information can become lost over time, so act quickly.

 2.)
 Is that a school record?
 Remember that the definition of a “Student Record” is going to be subject to ongoing legal debate in our digital world.
 A screenshot of a threatening text message, when it becomes a part of an investigative file related to a student, for example, can challenge conventional ideas of what constitutes a regulated record.

 3.)
 Have a plan.
 Make sure you have an incident response plan and that you document the various steps taken when responding to an incident.
 Maintain good investigative records.

 4.)
 Training.
 School districts should have policies and training in place related to cyberbullying, sexting, and harassment.
 Conduct this training regularly and document it.
-Your training program should include employee’s responsibilities for preserving digital records when an incident is discovered.
+Your training program should include an employee’s responsibilities for preserving digital records when an incident is discovered.

 5.)
 Get advice.
 Don’t go it alone.
 Bring your lawyers and IT consultants in when these issues come to light.
-Outside professionals can bring a helpful perspective, and valuable advice.
+Outside professionals can bring a helpful perspective and valuable advice.